Qiskit/qiskit/docs/how_to/use_estimator.rst

 =====================

 The first step is to define the observable whose expected value you want to compute.
 This observable can be any ``BaseOperator``, like the operators from :mod:`qiskit.quantum_info`.
-Among them it is preferable to use :class:`~qiskit.quantum_info.SparsePauliOp`.
+Out of the available options it is recommended to use :class:`~qiskit.quantum_info.SparsePauliOp`.

 .. testcode::